revaturelabs/AutoSurvey-back/README.md

 ## Project Description
-> The Center of Excellence (CoE) was migrating from GSuites to Microsoft Teams and needed a web application to handle transforming weekly QC Survey Data from Google Sheets (.csv files) into a persitent RDBMS.
+> Revature's Center of Excellence needed an automated way to handle transforming weekly QC Survey Data from Google Sheets (.csv files) into a persitent RDBMS for managing their system migration process from GSuites to Microsoft Teams.
+>
-> The QC Data Survey Application is just that - a cloud hosted application through which internal Revature employees can access the aggregated data from QC Surveys, and Revature Associates can submit weekly surveys.
-Together with our entire batch, we designed, built, and tested the Auto Survey App.
+> Together with our entire batch, we designed, built, and tested the Auto Survey App - a cloud hosted application through which internal Revature employees can access aggregated data from the weekly QC Surveys submitted by Revature Associates.
+> Using the ETL Process, we extracted and transformed data from a flat .csv file and loaded it into a remote Relational Database.
+> Secondly, we built an interactive web application to persist new data and provide users with the ability to visualize the existing data.

 ## Technologies Used
-Java, Spring Boot, PostgreSQL, Talend, Spring Test, JUnit, Selenium, Cucumber, Jenkins, AWS RDS, AWS EC2, JavaScript, HTML, CSS, Bootstrap
+Java, Spring Boot, PostgreSQL, Talend, Spring Test, JUnit, Selenium, Cucumber, Jenkins, AWS RDS, AWS EC2, JavaScript, AJAX, Chart.JS, JQuery, HTML, CSS, Bootstrap

 ## Features